quincy-u/quincy-u.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 I completed my Bachelor of Science degree at the University of Toronto, specialist in Computer Science with focus in Artificial Intelligence.
-My research interests are in in reinforcement learning, machine learning and robotics.
+My research interests are in robotics, reinforcement learning and machine learning.
 I am supervised by Professor Animesh Garg at the PAIR Lab.
 I have also worked with Professor Ken GoldBerg from UC Berkeley and Professor Wen Sun from Cornell.
 I am currently working at Amazon as a Software Development Engineer.
 My dream is to make intelligent robots integrated into our daily lives.

 {style="text-align: justify;"}